 Financial support for the conference has been provided by the SFB 1085: Higher Invariants.
 Limited funding is available for financial support to participants.
 Please indicate in your registration if you are applying for financial support.

 Please fill out the Registration Form.
 The deadline for applying for financial support is January 20, 2019.

 MAP: Points of Interest.

 - City of Regensburg: Regensburg is a Unesco World Heritage site that is famous for its well preserved medieval city center and its beautiful Gothic cathedral.
 Further information can be found here.

 - PUBLIC TRANSIT: Local bus system.
-There are many useful buses typically, but the 6 will suffice for getting to and from the city center and the conference hall (nearest stops are either 'An der Kreuzbreite' or 'Neuprüll').
-There should be signs pointing to the lecture hall.
-One can also walk from the 'Universität' bus stop, which is better served by the bus system.
+There are many useful buses typically, but the 6 will suffice for getting to and from the city center and the conference hall (nearest stop is 'Universität').
 The above maps may prove helpful.

 - ACCOMMODATION: Regensburg is a tourist destination and we encourage guests to book their rooms as early as possible.
 Here is a list of hotels in the area:

 1. Hotel Kaiserhof am Dom (In the city center, must take a bus to the University.)

 2. Hotel Muenchner Hof (In the city center, must take a bus to the University.)